urdnot-ios/hello-akka-rest-api/module01 - Student/README.md

 URI's are the address of the request.
 The specificaiton for them is:
 `scheme://host:port/path?query`
 For our uses, the "scheme" will be either `HTTP` or `HTTPS` but there are many others.
+EXPLAIN MORE ABOUT URI, like "flie" and "JDBC"
 The `host:port` are the service's IP address and port number.
 For our exercises they will be `localhost` and `8081`

 The `path` is called a `route` on the server side code.
 The server must have routes setup so that messages can be delivered correctly.
 The different types of routes accept data in different, but overlapping, ways.